* Portuguese bonds claw back some of Monday's losses

 * Naked short selling ban on Banco Espirito shares stems sell-off

-* Other lower-rated euro zone yields dip on ECB outlook (Recasts with moves in Portuguese yields, adds euro zone data, fresh comments)
+* Other lower-rated euro zone yields dip on ECB outlook (Adds fresh quote, updates prices)

 By Emelia Sithole-Matarise

-LONDON, July 1 (Reuters) - Portuguese bond yields fell on Tuesday as investors saw limited fallout for the sovereign debt from a probe into three holding companies of the country's biggest bank.
+LONDON, July 1 (Reuters) - Portuguese bond yields fell on Tuesday as worries eased that a probe into three holding companies of the country's biggest bank could create the type of financial instability that might force the government to act.

-The bonds rebounded on Tuesday after market regulators in Lisbon and London banned naked short-selling of the bank's shares appeared to stem the stock sell-off.
+A rebound in Portugal's government bonds mirrored a recovery in BES shares after market regulators in Lisbon and London banned naked short-selling in the stock

-BES shares earlier fell more than 13 percent to their lowest since July last year, before rallying to be up 5 percent by 1202 GMT.
+BES shares earlier fell to their lowest since July last year, before reversing those losses to close up nearly 14 percent on the day.

 "Portugal has been one of those countries that's shown over time that it's doing the right things in terms of austerity," said Credit Agricole strategist Orlando Green.
 "Growth has been encouraging, they are able to fund at decent levels.
 Taking all this into account, it's not an issue than cannot be overcome."

 Junk-rated Portugal successfully completed its bailout deal in May and returned to the bond market this year with regular debt auctions which have been well bid.
-The rejection of some budget cuts by the constitutional court earlier this month caused only brief selling pressure in the market.
+The rejection of some budget cuts by the constitutional court caused only brief selling pressure in the market.

 The bonds were among the best performers in peripheral euro zone bond markets in the first half after the European Central Bank took unprecedented monetary policy measures, fuelling a two-year rally.

-Final data showing euro zone manufacturing activity eased in June to its lowest since November confirmed the bloc's feeble economic growth.
+Final data showing euro zone manufacturing activity eased in June to its lowest since November, confirming the bloc's feeble economic growth and the need for an accommodative ECB.

-Weak inflation numbers on Monday only served to reinforce bets the ECB could easy policy further, though the fact it did not deteriorate from May's 0.5 percent reading gave the bank room to hold off on further steps at this week's meeting.
+Weak inflation data on Monday has also served to reinforce bets the ECB could easy policy further, though the fact it did not deteriorate from May's 0.5 percent reading gave the bank room to hold off on further steps at this week's meeting.

 "The ECB will certainly take this data into account and EMU inflation remains at a very low level and this rather supports the dovish tone of the ECB in general but not changing their view for now," said Christian Lenk, a strategist at DZ Bank.